 Related: What is OpenTherm?

-Finally, if you have underfloor heating, find out if your smart thermostat can control this.
+Finally, if you have underfloor heating, find out if your smart thermostat can control this, as not all models provide the kit necessary to do so.

 How we pick the best smart thermostats